Dawn Tilbury

 Control Tutorials for Matlab and Simulink

 In conjunction with teaching ME461, I developed a set of web-based tutorials to introduce students to the use of Matlab for the design and analysis of control systems.
 These tutorials won an Undergraduate Computational Science Award from the US Department of Energy through the Ames Laboratory, and the Educom Medal, nominated by ASME.
 The NSF supported the original development these tutorials.
-An updated (for Matlab 5) and expanded (to include Simulink tutorials) version of the tutorials was published by Addison-Wesley (now Prentice Hall) in 1999; it is now out-of-print and is available on the web at the link above.
+An updated (for Matlab 5) and expanded (to include Simulink tutorials) version of the tutorials was published by Addison-Wesley (now Prentice Hall) in 1999.
+The tutorials were completely updated in 2012 by Professors Bill Messner and Rick Hill.